CEGRcode/scriptmanager-docs/docs/bam-manipulation/filter-pip-seq.md

 Since the alignment files only capture the reference genome sequence at genomic positions covered by a read, the sequence upstream of the 5' end of Read 1 is not necessarily captured by the BAM file format.
 Thus the reference genome is required to determine the sequence upstream of the 5' end of read 1 (the basis for this filtering script).

 :::caution
 Make sure that the genome build used for the genome input matches the genome aligned to for the BAM formatted files.
-If you aren't sure, compare the chromosoome lengths in the genomic FASTA index file (FAI) against each BAM file header (`samtools view -H myfile.bam`).
+If you aren't sure, compare the chromosome lengths in the genomic FASTA index file (FAI) against each BAM file header (`samtools view -H myfile.bam`).
 :::

 ### File inputs (BAM)